Used with permission from the Lowell Sun Online.

 Like fears in the 1970s about antibiotics, in the 1980s about genomics and recent concerns about stem-cell research, Berke said, some unknown aspects of making products on the molecular level have a few people thinking twice about picking up the hot potato of nanotechnology.

-'In Europe, there is concern about the deployment of nano-tech-engineered products into the enviroment.
+'In Europe, there is concern about the deployment of nano-tech-engineered products into the environment.
 It is a concern to most manufacturers in how to protect workers.
 The exposures to these materials are not well characterized,' Berke said.

 Panelist Dr. Julie Chen, professor of mechanical engineering at UMass Lowell, said the university is in a unique position to study the environmental effects of nanotech manufacturing, since it houses a School of Health & Environment and a nanotechnology research center.